hassen05/NL2GraphQL/README.md

 - if the backend does not return usage, the agent falls back to estimates only

 ## UI
-The browser UI at `/` serves the redesigned Zephyr Workspace.
+The browser UI at `/` serves the redesigned NL2GraphQL Workspace.

 Public users can:
 - ask natural-language questions in execute mode